jitendraapi/Developer-Guides/Setting-Multiple-Git-Accounts-on-Windows.md

   IdentityFile ~/.ssh/id_rsa_account2
 ```

-## Step 5: Configure Git
+## Step 5: Configure Git in VSCode
-Set up global Git configurations and specific configurations for each repository.
+Ensure Git in VSCode is using SSH for authentication.

 ### Global Configuration
 ```sh